munificent/craftinginterpreters/book/garbage-collection.md

 which memory to preload into the caches.

 Even when traversal order does matter, it's not clear which order is *best*.
-It's very difficult to determine which order objects will be used in the future, so it's hard for the GC to know which order will help performance.
+It's very difficult to determine which order objects will be used in in the future, so it's hard for the GC to know which order will help performance.

 </aside>

-### The tri-color abstraction
+### The tricolor abstraction

 As the collector wanders through the graph of objects, we need to make sure it doesn't lose track of where it is or get stuck going in circles.
 This is